The Joys Of Torturing Mooks

 - The Dislocator, which fires fluorescent disks of energy that bounce people around like rubber balls; fun times ensue when the disk tries to force its way through a mesh fence, with the human still attached.

-- Oh, and the brain extraction.
+- The brain extraction.
 Just jump on some house's roof, wait for it to be surrounded with policemen, MIBs, and Soldiers, then begin the head popping.

 - Jaws Unleashed has this in spades, primarily because you play as the shark.
 Chomp on a scuba diver and rocket through the water at blinding speed while he's helplessly stuck and screaming in terror...then tear him to bloody bits.
 They're using shark cages against you?
 Smash them open, then brutalize the divers inside.
 Now they're in boats?
 Leap out of the water, arcing high above the boat, and bodyslam it into splinters, sending the screaming occupants flying in all directions.
 Grab hapless swimmers, get up to a good swimming speed, then launch them through the air to splatter dozens of yards inland.